Our Blog | The Intern Group | Internship Tips & Advice

 2. Identify hard skills

 Remote internships and jobs require strong communication skills, great organization, and a lot of self-motivation.
-Of course, you do want to add each of those things to your resume.
-But keep in mind that most people who have remote experience will be focusing on those so-called “soft skills.”
-In order to stand out and to really highlight your own experience, try to identify the hard skills you learned or brought to your role.
+You want to add each of those things to your resume, but keep in mind that most people who have remote experience will be focusing on those so-called “soft skills.”
+To stand out and highlight your own experience, try to identify the hard skills you learned or brought to your role.
 You probably have several hard skills, even if you don’t think you do.
 Identify your key technical skills – are you great at editing photos and videos?
-Do your coworkers always ask you to put the finishing touches on a presentation?
+Do your co-workers always ask you to put the finishing touches on a presentation?
 Make a list of each of the different programs you used in your role, whether they be customer support platforms or productivity software.
 If you aren’t sure, ask your manager or mentor!

 3. Highlight communication

 Communication might fall into the category of soft skills that most people will list on their resume.
 But that doesn’t mean you shouldn’t highlight it on your job applications!
 The communication skills you develop during a virtual placement are essential for a successful career.
-Whether you’re applying to an office job or a remote position, the ability to collaborate effectively with clients and teammates is invaluable.
-Be specific when describing your own communication style and skills.
-Consider the settings in which you feel your communication skills really shine.
+Whether you’re applying for an office job or a remote position, collaborating effectively with clients and teammates is invaluable.
+Be specific when describing your communication style and skills.
+Consider the settings in which you feel your communication skills shine.
 Maybe you’re a great presenter, an excellent salesperson, or an adept mediator.
-Whatever your specialty, make sure to include it either in your description of yourself, your skills section or work it into your role descriptions.
+Whatever your specialty, make sure to include it in your description of yourself, or your skills section or work it into your role descriptions.

 4. Focus on projects and impact

-While your daily tasks were no doubt interesting, use the limited space available on your CV to focus on bigger projects and your overall impact.
+While your daily tasks were interesting, use the limited space available on your CV to focus on bigger projects and your overall impact.
 Many virtual internships feature similar tasks and assignments, so hone in on what made you and your internship special.
-Use data to describe your success in long-term projects, and mention the impact that those projects had on the company.
-If you don’t have any big projects or presentations, think about how your work helped the broader organization to succeed, or how you influenced a team member, client, or competitor.
+Use data to describe your success in long-term projects and mention the impact those projects had on the company.
+If you don’t have any big projects or presentations, think about how your work helped the broader organization succeed, or how you influenced a team member, client, or competitor.

 5. Think about what makes your internship unique

-In addition to identifying the projects, skills, and assignments that set your internship apart, it’s also important to consider what made your overall experience unique.
+In addition to identifying the projects, skills, and assignments that set your internship apart, it’s important to consider what made your overall experience unique.
 Maybe you were offered an in-person internship but were forced to move to remote work because of Covid-19.
 Maybe you interned with a foreign company and interacted with colleagues from all around the world.
-Whatever your situation, try to identify at least one way the experience was different from what other young professionals may have had.
-From there, you can key in on how that unique experience made you the best candidate for future roles.
+Whatever your situation, try to identify at least one way the experience differs from what other young professionals may have had.
+From there, you can key in on how that unique experience makes you the best candidate for future roles.

 6. Mention all the critical information

-Make sure a potential employer or recruiter gets all of the key information about your role from your resume.
+To make a good resume, you need to ensure a potential employer or recruiter gets all of the key information about your role from your resume.
 The amount and type of information you include may vary depending on your resume format.
 You may want to include both “remote” or “virtual” as well as the location of the organization’s headquarters.
-Regardless of formatting, you’ll need to include the dates of your internship, the organization you interned for, and a very brief description of the organization if it isn’t well-known.
+Regardless of formatting, you’ll need to include the dates of your internship, the organization you interned for, and a brief description of the organization if it isn’t well-known.